matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

 ## (Some) styling built in

-Apart from limiting the piratey lorem ipsum text width and centering it, no other custom styling has occurred in the CodePen demos.
+Apart from limiting the piratey _lorem ipsum_ column width and centering it, no other custom styling has occurred in the CodePen demos.

 By default, the normal dialog has no backdrop, while the modal dialog's `::backdrop` has a subtle transparent grey, and the dialog itself is centered vertically as well as horizontally on the page.